Pre-historic SEO: The Myths and Legends

 There are a number of lingering myths about the mechanisms of search engines.
 In this blog, we deal with a few extinct and endangered concepts.

 Legend has it that, in prehistoric SEO times, Meta Tags were the single most important part of the Optimisation process.
 However, many people don’t realise that their effectiveness has been reduced, over time – in no small part, due to abuse.

 Perhaps, the most spam-damaged Meta Tag category would be Meta Keywords.

-Simply put, the philosophy behind Meta Keywords has always been to list key words and phrases, that you would expect your site to rank well for, and waiting for users to type those terms into search engines.
-Although it is still useful to have a Meta Keywords tag in your code, standalone keywords are much less potent than they were in years gone by.
+The philosophy behind Meta Keywords has always been to list key words and phrases.
+Ones that you would expect your site to rank well for.
+And wait for users to type those terms into search engines.
 Header Tags have experienced a similar downturn in fortunes.